ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-2.md

 To achieve low latency, low latency kernels typically implement a number of changes to the standard Linux kernel, such as reducing the frequency of interrupts, minimizing the number of context switches, and reducing the amount of time spent processing system calls.
 They may also make use of specialized scheduling algorithms and memory management techniques to further optimize performance.

-To install Low latency kernel on Arm server:
+To install a Llw latency kernel on Arm server, run the following commands:

 ```console
 sudo apt update